sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 #### Statements for Looping

-MOO provides three different kinds of looping statements, allowing you to have a set of statements executed (1) once for each element of a given list, (2) once for each integer or object number in a given range, and (3) over and over until a given condition stops being true.
+MOO provides three different kinds of looping statements, allowing you to have a set of statements executed (1) once for each element of a given sequence (list, map or string); (2) once for each integer or object number in a given range; and (3) over and over until a given condition stops being true.

-##### The for-in loop

-> Note: In some programming languages this is referred to as a foreach loop.
-The syntax and usage is roughly the same.

-To perform some statements once for each element of a given list, use this syntax:
+To perform some statements once for each element of a given sequence, use this syntax:

 ```
-for variable in (expression)
+for value, key-or-index in (expression)
   statements
 endfor
 ```

-The expression is evaluated and should return a list; if it does not, `E_TYPE` is raised.
-The statements are then executed once for each element of that list in turn; each time, the given variable is assigned the value of the element in question.
+The expression is evaluated and should return a list, map or string; if it does not, E_TYPE is raised.
+The statements are then executed once for each element of that sequence in turn; each time, the given value is assigned the value of the element in question, and key-or-index is assigned the index of value in the list or string, or its key if the sequence is a map. key-or-index is optional.
 For example, consider the following statements:

 ```
 odds = {1, 3, 5, 7, 9};
 evens = {};